English as a Second Language Teacher - Adults

 ESL teachers need:

-They should enjoy co-ordinating information and preparing teaching materials.
+They should enjoy coordinating information and preparing teaching materials.
 They should also enjoy supervising and evaluating student progress, and helping students achieve their goals.
+They should have a commitment to continuous professional development and ongoing learning, to stay updated with teaching methods and educational trends.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.

 This chart shows which job skills are currently in highest demand for this occupational group.
-It was created using this occupation's 147 most recent Alberta job postings, collected between Mar 04, 2023 and Dec 20, 2024.
+It was created using this occupation's 103 most recent Alberta job postings, collected between Feb 14, 2024 and Nov 04, 2025.

 Review these skills to learn:

-There are no consistent academic requirements for teachers of adult ESL classes.
-Employers set their own hiring policies, requirements, and standards.
-As a result, required qualifications vary greatly.
-However, many employers prefer to hire applicants who have a bachelor’s degree and professional certification.
+Educational requirements for teachers of adult ESL classes can vary widely, as employers set their own hiring policies and standards.
+While there is no consistent standard, many employers prefer candidates with a bachelor’s degree and professional certification.

 School boards generally require a bachelor of education (B.Ed.) degree or teacher’s certificate with a specialization in teaching English as a second language (TESL).
 Some post-secondary schools require a graduate diploma or master’s degree in TESL or applied linguistics.